bob-carpenter/bob-carpenter.github.io/_pages/software.md

 {% include base_path %}

-I have been writing open-source software since before the world-wide web.
+I have been writing open-source software since before web browsers were available.
+Here are some projects that still have useful code.

 ## Stan